On conformal divergences and their population minimizers: Abstract

 \section{Abstract}

-Total Bregman divergences are recent regularizations of Bregman divergences that are invariant to rotations of the natural space, a very desirable property in many signal processing applications.
-Clustering with total Bregman divergences often display superior results compared to ordinary Bregman divergences (Liu, 2011), and raises, for a wide applicability in clustering, the question of the complete characterization of the left and right population minimizers --- total Bregman divergences are indeed not symmetric.

-In this paper, we focus on the left and right population minimizers for conformal divergences, a super family of total Bregman divergences with interesting geometric features.
-Our results are obtained in Amari's recently coined $(u,v)$-geometric structure, a generalization of dually flat affine connections.
-We characterize, analytically and geometrically, the population minimizers.
-We also show that conformal divergences (resp. total Bregman divergences) are essentially exhaustive for their left (resp. right) population minimizers.
-We provide new results and extend previous resuts on the robustness to outliers of the left and right population minimizers, and discuss further the $(u,v)$ geometric structure relation in the context of clustering.
-Additional results are also presented.
+Total Bregman divergences are a recent tweak of ordinary Bregman divergences originally motivated by applications that required invariance by rotations.
+They have displayed superior results compared to ordinary Bregman divergences on several clustering, computer vision, medical imaging and machine learning tasks.
+These preliminary results raise two important problems : First, report a complete characterization of the left and right population minimizers for this class of total Bregman divergences.
+Second, characterize a principled superset of total and ordinary Bregman divergences with good clustering properties, from which one could tailor the choice of a divergence to a particular application.
+In this paper, we provide and study one such superset with interesting geometric features, that we call conformal divergences, and focus on their left and right population minimizers.
+Our results are obtained in a recently coined $(u, v)$-geometric structure that is a generalization of the dually flat affine connections in information geometry.
+We characterize both analytically and geometrically the population minimizers.
+We prove that conformal divergences (resp. total Bregman divergences) are essentially exhaustive for their left (resp. right) population minimizers.
+We further report new results and extend previous results on the robustness to outliers of the left and right population minimizers, and discuss the role of the $(u, v)$-geometric structure in clustering.
+Additional results are also given.

 }

 \IEEEdisplaynontitleabstractindextext